BobLiterman/Rboretum/README.md

 ### Loading Library
 ```
 library(Rboretum)
-source_python(system.file("", "Split_Processor.py", package = "Rboretum"))
+sourceRboretum()
 ```
 ** **
-Are you visiting this repo after seeing the **totally rad** talk at SSB 2020 by @ErenAda ?
-Welcome!
-Just so you know...Rboretum is very much a work in progress, **and raising early issues would be very helpful**.
+Rboretum is very much a work in progress, **and raising early issues would be very helpful**.
 What do you wish you could easily do in R?
 Let me know and I'll try to make it happen for you.

 For basic usage, please see the associated vignette.
 ```
 vignette(package="Rboretum", "vignette")
 ```

-Feel free to reach out to me on Twitter (@BobLiterman) or over e-mail (literman@uri.edu) ** **
+Feel free to reach out to me on Twitter (@BobLiterman) or over e-mail (Rober.Literman@fda.hhs.gov) ** **
 ### Rboretum Function Summary